-When preparing for any activity with girls, check Girl Scouts' Safety Activity Checkpoints on our website for required guidelines on where to do the activity, how to include girls with disabilities, where to find both basic and specialized gear for the activity, and the specific steps to follow on the day of the activity.
-Safety Activity Checkpoints will also note if a first-aider is required.
+When preparing for any activity with girls, check Girl Scouts' Safety Activity Checkpoints on our website for required guidelines on where to do the activity, how to include girls with disabilities, where to fi d both basic and specialized gear for the activity, and the specific steps to follow on the day of the activity.
+Safety Activity Checkpoints will also note if a fi st-aider is required.

-If a safety activity checkpoint doesn't exist for an activity you and your girls are interested in, contact Customer Care at customercare@girlscoutsindiana.org befores making any definite plans.
+If a safety activity checkpoint doesn't exist for an activity you and your girls are interested in, contact Customer Care at customercare@girlscoutsindiana.org befores making any defini e plans.